Doug is a Master Degreed Systems and Industrial Engineer. He lives in Gilbert Arizona.

-Intuitively from a macroeconomic point of view this makes sense.
-Economic growth (or decline) is driven by industrial activity (or inactivity) which produces (reduces production of) consumable goods.
-For industries to produce goods, raw materials are necessary, and to convert those raw materials into revenue producing goods they need energy.
-Hence, the industrial, materials and energy sectors perform well.
-Probably an over simplified explanation, but it seems to help explain why these sectors perform better than others.
+Intuitively from a macroeconomic point of view, this makes sense.
+Economic growth (or decline) is driven by industrial activity (or inactivity), which produces (reduces the production of) consumable goods.
+For industries to produce goods, raw materials are necessary, and to convert those raw materials into revenue-producing goods, they need energy.
+Hence, the industrial, materials, and energy sectors perform well.
+Probably an oversimplified explanation, but it seems to help explain why these sectors perform better than others.

 Now, the next obvious question to ask is, how would a portfolio of just the three best sector ETFs perform?
 Let’s do a new analysis, one where we have a portfolio that only includes the XLB, XLE, and XLI.
 This means that the initial amount available to invest is $30,000 ($10,000 per ETF/money market combination).
 Similarly, we will compare the results to a single SPY portfolio with $30,000 to start with.
 The results of this analysis are presented in the table titled 3-ETF Results.

-From this “cherry-picked” portfolio of three sector ETFs we see that the rate of return increases significantly and ranges from 8.9% to 12.3%, much more impressive than the return with all 9 sector ETFs in the portfolio.
+From this “cherry-picked” portfolio of three sector ETFs, we see that the rate of return increases significantly and ranges from 8.9% to 12.3%, much more impressive than the return with all nine sector ETFs in the portfolio.
 Graphically this is shown in the chart labeled Portfolio Rate of Return.
-Compared to the single-SPY portfolio the difference in rate of return ranges from 3% to 3.9%.
+Compared to the single-SPY portfolio, the difference in the rate of return ranges from 3% to 3.9%.

-Based on the analytic results we conclude that it is possible to increase the rate of return using AIM to control a portfolio of all 9 sector ETFs vs. an AIM portfolio with a single diversified ETF.
-However, putting all 9 sector ETFs into a single AIM portfolio we have essentially “averaged out” the high-performing ETFs with the lower-performing ETFs.
+Based on the analytic results, we conclude that it is possible to increase the rate of return using AIM to control a portfolio of all nine sector ETFs vs. an AIM portfolio with a single diversified ETF.
+However, by putting all nine sector ETFs into a single AIM portfolio, we have essentially “averaged out” the high-performing ETFs with the lower-performing ETFs.

-Finally, to wrap up everything we have learned from this analysis and the two previous analyses, first, we know that using AIM with the S & P 500 ETF (ticker SPY) we can outperform a buy-and-hold investment strategy.
-Second, we can improve our rate of return even further by decoupling the SPY into an AIM portfolio of its 9 major components.
-Third, and last, we can push our rate of return into the double-digit realm with an AIM portfolio of the three highest performing ETFs.
+Finally, to wrap up everything we have learned from this analysis and the two previous analyses, first, we know that by using AIM with the S & P 500 ETF (ticker SPY), we can outperform a buy-and-hold investment strategy.
+Second, we can improve our rate of return even further by decoupling the SPY into an AIM portfolio of its nine major components.
+Third and last, we can push our rate of return into the double-digit realm with an AIM portfolio of the three highest-performing ETFs.